 Combining traditional and new technologies at the same time.

-If you’re an artist or if you’re a designer, even if you just dabble a little bit in 3D printing and you don’t know, there’s people that come to the table and they go, “I don’t even know if my computer can handle a software.
+If you’re an artist or if you’re a designer or, even if you dab a little bit in 3D printing, there are people that come to the table and they go, “I don’t even know if my computer can handle the software.
 How do I figure that out?”
 It’s those basic things.
-Or, “Can you really 3D print by a push of a button?”
-No, there’s all these other steps that you need to take.
+Can you 3D print by a push of a button?
+No. There are all these other steps.

 We say that all the time.
 It is not that easy.

 People don’t know.
 Also, what’s cool is people don’t know that there’s so much out there that’s free.
 You don’t have to invest in a lot of things.
 You can do a lot of this for free and we share those resources.